The MAK Pellet Grill Fans Facebook group is very active and helpful.

 If the fuse is still intact, and the fan is not running, please contact us for further troubleshooting.

-The auger does not turn continuously unless you are grilling at high temperatures.
+The auger does not turn continuously unless you are in GRILL mode.
 During the ignition sequence, it will run for approximately 2 minutes, then turn off to allow the fire to become established.
 A small “A” will appear on the Pellet Boss screen any time the auger is actively turning, which will vary depending on your set point temperature.

 If the auger is not turning at all, take the side fan panel off of your grill and ensure that the Auger wire is plugged into the white receptacle on the back of the board, labelled “auger”.
 Also check to make sure the fuse is intact.
 (When the fuse blows, the board will still light up, but the igniter, fan, and auger will not function.
 See the FAQ for a blown fuse above.)